Subcubic graphs without eigenvalues in $(-1, 1)$: Bipartite graphs of girth at least

 Let $m$ be the number of pairs of edges in $U$ that form petals in $F$, let $G_0$ be the subgraph of $G$ induced by $U$, and let $\D_0$ be the restriction of $\D$ to $G_0$.
 Then $G_0$ is obtained from $K_6$ by removing a matching of size $m$, and each vertex in $U$ belongs to $3$ parts of $\D_0$ since either it is not in $R$ or its degree in $G_0$ is at least $5$.
 By \cref{lem:3-petals}, we have $m = 3$.

 Thus, up to symmetry, $\sset{c,d}$ and $\sset{e,f}$ are the other two petals in $F$. \figurehc[1.4]{ \defpolar{a/0/0,b/0/1,c/90/1,d/180/1} \draw (a) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$a$} (b); \draw (b) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$b$} (a); \draw (a) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$c$} (c); \draw (c) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$d$} (a); \draw (a) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$e$} (d); \draw (d) to [bend right=30] node[midway, fill=white, inner sep=2pt] {$f$} (a); } Since $a \notin R$ and $\deg_G(a) = 4$, the vertex $a$ belongs to exactly one triangle part and two edge parts of $\D$; the same holds for each of $a, b, c, d, e, f$.
 Without loss of generality, assume that $ace, bdf, ad, af, bc, be, cf, de \in \D$.
-Then the subgraph of $G'_S$ induced by $\sset{ad, af, cf}$ is isomorphic to \cref{fig:g4-x}, whose associated matrix is not positive semidefinite by \cref{lem:forb-bipartite}.
+Then the subgraph of $G'_S$ induced by $\sset{ad, af, cf}$ is isomorphic to \cref{fig:g4-x}, whose modified adjacency matrix has smallest eigenvalue less than $-2$ by \cref{lem:forb-bipartite}.